Anderson’s birthday homer lifts Rogers, Marlins over Phils

 DEFENSE

 The Phillies entered near the major-league average with 22 errors.
-In the first, Bryce Harper broke back on Duvall’s lazy ball that fell in front of the hard-charging right fielder for a single.
+In the first, Harper broke back on Duvall’s lazy ball that fell in front of the hard-charging right fielder for a single.
 The Marlins didn’t score in the frame, but it did force Eflin to throw additional pitches.

 Girardi said prior to the game that Philadelphia’s defense needed to improve.